Who IS That?!?

 Successful businesses understand the importance of maximizing this little-known commodity that is right under their nose.
 Unfortunately, others never will.
 But, that’s okay.
 This is just another way you can distance yourself from the competition.

-Just like the Patriots have since 2001.
+Just like the Patriots have been doing since 2001.

 Tom McTee, Super-Genius